Organize and tackle a safari is not like going to the zoo on Sunday afternoon.

 – limit your travel companions: a maximum of four plus the driver, that a traveller must always be able to replace

 – remember that, in the authorized areas, you can always get off the vehicle and approach the animals, but always remaining at a safe distance and respecting KWS and local signals.
 Many agencies will not allow it and pretend that there are prohibitions to avoid wasting time in their programs.
 Under these conditions you can also stay at home!

-– entering into a contract with the Agency where it is clearly written that will be respected only to the provisions laid down by the Kenya Wildlife Service and will not be imposed impediments of any kind by the Agency
+– stipulates a contract with the Agency where it is clearly written that will be respected only the provisions laid down by the Kenya Wildlife Service and will not be imposed impediments of any kind by the Agency

-– do not be shy: most if not almost all of the agencies comply with only the money!
+– do not let scruples: most if not all, of the Agencies respects only money!

 The wisdom and foresight of Mzee Jomo Kenyatta, Kenya’s first President, led to the first place Park, established in 1946, many other parks and the abolition of hunting, decreed in 1977.

 Today the names like Tsavo, Amboseli, Masai Mara have become synonymous in the collective imaginary of Africa and represent an opportunity to get in touch and see dozens of superb animal species in a spectacular habitat.

 The creation of these parks has saved many animals from a extinction announced and contributed to animal rights awareness inside and outside the country.
 Tourism created by the presence of the national parks is an irreplaceable item in Kenya’s economic balance.